-Students at Plymouth University are to benefit from a new science centre that will enable them to study animals at close quarters – thanks to a collaboration with Dartmoor Zoological Park (DZP).
+Students at the University of Plymouth are to benefit from a new science centre that will enable them to study animals at close quarters – thanks to a collaboration with Dartmoor Zoological Park (DZP).

 The facility, located next to the zoo’s education centre, was formally opened this week by DZP CEO, Benjamin Mee, and Professor Kevin Jones